Winter is coming: cooling weather in Brazil could fan coronavirus outbreak

 “Social problems among poorer populations are a variable that always worsen epidemics,” she said.

-Reporting by Gabriel Stargardter and Jake Spring, Editing by Rosalba O'Brien
+Reporting by Gabriel Stargardter and Jake Spring, Editing by Rosalba O'Brien and Marguerita Choy